A Comprehensive Review of Condensing Boilers; Advantages, types and Applications

 What is a Condensing Boiler?

-It is a type of advanced boiler that provides higher efficiency than traditional boilers by recovering the latent heat of water vapor found in the combustion gases.
-If the design of the boiler allows the temperature of the exhaust gases to drop below the dew point, the water vapor within these gases will condense and convert into liquid.
-If the temperature of the inlet water is lower than the dew point of the combustion products, the water vapor in these products condenses.
+If the boiler is designed so that the temperature of the flue gases produced by combustion falls below the dew point temperature, the water vapor contained in these gases condenses and turns into liquid.
+Likewise, if the temperature of the water entering the boiler is lower than the dew point temperature of the combustion products, the water vapor in the combustion gases condenses.
 During this process, the latent heat contained in the water vapor is released and transferred to the water inside the boiler.
+This is why these boilers are referred to as condensing boilers.

-By recovering this latent heat, the boiler can produce more heat with less fuel consumption, resulting in increased efficiency.
+By recovering this latent heat, the boiler can produce more useful heat while consuming less fuel, thereby increasing its overall efficiency.
 The efficiency of condensing boilers can reach approximately 98%.
-Due to the direct contact of the condensed water vapor, which has acidic properties, with the pipes and chimney, it is necessary to use corrosion-resistant materials such as 316 stainless steel.
+Because the condensed water vapor is acidic and comes into direct contact with the boiler tubes and flue system, corrosion-resistant materials such as 316 stainless steel must be used.

 Operation of Condensing Boiler | raadman